rakuten-ads/Rakuten-Ads-Android/README.md

 ```

 > X.X.X : Using version.
+>
+> ※ Exclude it with [`exclude`](https://docs.gradle.org/current/javadoc/org/gradle/api/artifacts/ModuleDependency.html#exclude-java.util.Map-) if it is already used and duplicated.

 </details>

 ## Build env requirement

-Please user version 3.5.0 or higher for Gradle build tools.
+Thid SDK is built by below tools.

+* Kotlin version 1.3.72
-* com.android.tools.build:gradle:3.5.0+
+* OpenJDK version 11.0.8

-> ※ Exclude it with [`exclude`](https://docs.gradle.org/current/javadoc/org/gradle/api/artifacts/ModuleDependency.html#exclude-java.util.Map-) if it is already used and duplicated.

 ## Implementation